jpreardon/flickr-wp-upload/worklog.md

   - Creating albums/attaching photos
     - Anything not uploaded in the first step becomes an issue here, duh.
 Just skipping those silently now.
 - Pretty happy with the results.
 Out of about 2,000 photos, I had less than 10 500 status errors.
 There were some errors with zero byte files from flickr, but the latest download from them looks better.
+- Noticed that the ICC profiles were not getting populated.
+Fixed that.

 ## 2019-02-17